-Once back at Playa Loberia, the group donned their snorkel gear, paired up for safety, and drifted in the bay photographing sea turtles for the research project.
-With calmer water, the water was clearer than the day before so the volunteers captured some excellent turtle photographs.
-In addition, they were treated to sightings of a variety of other sea life, including many colourful fish, sting rays and eel.
+Once back at Playa Loberia, the group donned their snorkel gear, paired up for safety, and drifted in the bay taking photographs of sea turtles for the research project.
+The water was calm, and clear so the volunteers captured excellent turtle photographs.
+In addition, they were treated to sightings

 The group returned to the hotel to clean and store gear.
-After lunch we walked to the Galapagos Science Center, University of San Francisco de Quite, for a tour and presentation by Dr. Judith Denkinger, Marine Biologist, on the sea turtle census and research project she has been leading.
-At the Science Center they use computer software to identify individual turtles by their unique facial patterns and study each turtle's carapace to identify injuries.
+After lunch we walked to the Galapagos Science Center, University of San Francisco de Quito, for a tour and presentation by Dr. Judith

+Denkinger, Marine Biologist, on the sea turtle census and research project she has been leading.
+At the Science Center, they use computer software to identify individual turtles by their unique facial patterns and study each turtle's carapace to identify injuries.
 The purpose of the research is to determine the impacts of increased boat traffic on sea turtles.

-The group also watched a presentation about the research the Center has been conducting on plastics and other types of ocean trash and its effects on sea life.
+The group also heard a presentation about the research the Center has been conducting on plastics and other types of ocean trash and its effects on sea life.
 The startling statistics clearly impressed the group and motivated them for trash pick-up chores later in the trip.

-Day 4: After breakfast the volunteers, guides and Dr. Denkinger divided into two groups for the boat trip to Kicker Rock.
-Because Galapagos National Park limits the number of people allowed at Kicker Rock at one time, the two boats traveled separately.
-The first boat went straight to Kicker Rock where the group snorkeled and photographed sea turtles.
-Meanwhile, the second boat went to Playa Puerto Grande, where the group walked the beach and picked up some trash, while they awaited their turn at Kicker Rock.
-(The first boat went to Playa Manglacito for similar activities after their Kicker Rock work.)

-Both groups noticed that the water at Kicker Rock was colder than they experienced at the beaches in the Galapagos on prior days, making the snorkeling and photography more challenging.
+Day 4: After breakfast the volunteers, guides and Dr. Denkinger boarded the boat trip to Kicker Rock.
+We all boarded one boat and went straight to Kicker Rock where the group snorkeled and photographed sea turtles.
+Later the group walked the beach and picked up some trash at Playa Manglacito.
+The group noticed that the water at Kicker Rock was warmer than expected, so the group was able to stay the full hour in the water.
 In addition, because the water at Kicker Rock is too deep to even see the ocean bottom, it was harder to get close-up photographs of the sea turtles.
-Still, some turtles were photographed and the volunteers appreciated the "magic" of snorkelling through the channel between the cliffs of rocks and were energized by the sight of sharks and the visit of playful sea lions.
+Still, some turtles were photographed and the volunteers appreciated the "magic" of snorkeling through the channel between the cliffs of rocks and were energized by the sight of sharks and the visit of playful sea lions.

-Day 5: The volunteers transferrred via air shuttle in two groups from the island of San Cristóbal to Isla Isabela.
-The two EMETEBE flights were scheduled for 7 a.m. and 7:30 a.m., though they actually left relatively close to each other at 7:35 a.m.
+Day 5: The volunteers transferred via air shuttle in two groups from the island of San Cristóbal to Isla Isabela.
+The EMETEBE and Fly Galapagos flights were scheduled for 7:30 a.m. and 8:00 a.m., and left on time.
 All baggage went with passengers without delays.

-We spent our first two nights on Isla Isabela at the Volcano Hotel, in the village of Puerto Villamil.
-After checking into the hotel, we met our local guide Alfredo Boloña who led a walk to the Centro de Crianza, the Giant Tortoise Center on Isla Isabela.
+We spent our first two nights at Casita de la Playita, our small ocean front hotel on Isla Isabela in the village of Puerto Villamil.
+After checking into the hotel, we met our local guide Fausto, who led a walk to the Centro de Crianza, the Giant Tortoise Center on Isla Isabela.
 He gave a presentation on the captive breeding program there, which supports several sub-species of tortoises.
 We saw older breeding animals, adolescents, and hatchlings.
-One of the most remarkable sights he arranged was for us to see was a two month old tortoise.
-It was hard to believe that a creature so small would someday grow to be a giant tortoise.

-In the afternoon, volunteers walked the local beach for 1-1/2 hours for trash cleanup, motivated by the presentation on damage to sea life from plastics in the ocean.
+In the afternoon, volunteers cleaned 2 miles of local beach for 2 1/2 hours for trash cleanup, motivated by the presentation on damage to sea life from plastics in the ocean.

 Day 6: In the morning we took a bus to the marina and boarded our boat to the Islet of Tintoreras.
-There we had an introduction to the different forms of lava on the islands, learned about the mangrove trees, and saw some blue-footed booby, marine iguanas, and the white-tipped reef sharks for whom the islet is named.
+There we had an introduction to the different forms of lava on the islands, learned about the mangrove trees, and saw some blue-footed booby, penguins, marine iguanas, and the white-tipped reef sharks for whom the islet is named.

-Following our visit to the island, we snorkelled in a bay adjacent to the marina, where we observed and photographed many sea turtles.
-The photos were later submitted to Dr. Denkinger to enable her to expand her census area to include the area near the Puerto Villamil marina.
+Following our visit to the island, we snorkeled in a bay adjacent to the marina, where we observed and photographed many sea turtles.
+The photos were later submitted to Dr. Denkinger to add to her census count near the Puerto Villamil marina.